 Why Invest With Fundrise?

 However, many people don't have the 20%-30% downpayment necessary to get started in rental property investing.
+Some people also have a difficult time coming up with a 10% down payment for a primary residence.
 In addition, many people don't know how to get started due to a lack of experience and knowledge.

-What's great about Fundrise is they've made diversifying your investments into real estate easier than ever.
-With just $10, you can get started investing in a Fundrise fund.
+What's great about Fundrise is they've made diversifying your investments into private real estate easier than ever.
+With just $10, you can get started investing in Fundrise.
 Let's explore what it's like to invest in real estate crowdsourcing with Fundrise, one of the leaders in the space.

-I've been a big fan of real estate since college.
-Since 2003, I've built a $10 million real estate portfolio in San Francisco and Honolulu.
+For background, I've been a big fan of real estate since graduating college in 1999.
+Starting in 2003, I've built a ~$15 million physical real estate portfolio in San Francisco and Honolulu.
 I've always just bought a place to live in for several years and then rented it out.

 It's Easy To Start Investing With Fundrise

 But with Fundrise, you don't need to part with your life savings to get real estate exposure.
 You can open an account and start investing with as little as $10!
-They offer various types of diversified eREITs with no hassle.
+They offer various types of diversified private real estate funds with no hassle.

 In the past, these deals would have required hundreds of thousands of dollars or even millions to access.
 No more!